vbocan/IPFLang/article/IPFLang_CSI_Article.md

 Business Rules Management Systems such as Drools [13] provide general-purpose rules engines using production rules with Rete algorithm inference.
 These systems require substantial technical expertise, lack domain-specific abstractions for legal concepts, and impose expensive enterprise licensing.
 While powerful, BRMS platforms are fundamentally over-engineered for deterministic fee calculations.

 Some governments have begun pursuing rules-as-code initiatives that encode regulations in executable formats [14, 15].
 New Zealand's "Better Rules" program and similar initiatives in Australia and France explore machine-consumable legislation.
+The OECD has documented the international scope of these efforts, providing frameworks for encoding rules in machine-readable formats that emphasize transparency and regulatory automation [21].
+More recent policy analysis explores how rules-as-code approaches can enable more efficient global economic governance, including applications to international trade regulations and intellectual property [22].
 These initiatives typically use general-purpose languages rather than domain-specific languages, limiting accessibility to legal experts who must rely on programmers for implementation.

 **[INSERT FIGURE 1: figures/figure1_dsl_comparison.mmd - Comparison of Legal DSLs and Rules Engines]**